Chinese Medicine Board of Australia - Patient health records

 Patient health records

-Patient case records are legal documents.
+Patient health records are legal documents.
 An adequate record of every patient consultation is an essential part of competent Chinese medicine practice for the following reasons:

-• Good patient case records facilitate high-quality and comprehensive care by making detailed and relevant information (current and historical) readily available to any treating practitioners.
+1. Good patient health records facilitate high-quality and comprehensive care by making detailed and relevant information (current and historical) readily available to any treating practitioners.

-• Patient case records can provide a repository of valuable information for teaching, education and research.
+2. Patient health records can provide a repository of valuable information for teaching, education and research.

-• Patient case records should be the basis for quality management and improvement activities undertaken regularly by Chinese medicine practitioners.
+3. Patient health records should be the basis for quality management and improvement activities undertaken regularly by Chinese medicine practitioners.

-• Patient case records form the basis for retrieval of treatment details to assist in disputes or in giving evidence and may, in themselves, be used as evidence in courts and tribunals.
+4. Patient health records form the basis for retrieval of treatment details to assist in disputes or in giving evidence and may, in themselves, be used as evidence in courts and tribunals.

-The Board's Guidelines: patient health records refers to two types of records; i) accounting records and ii) clinical records.
+The guidelines refer to two types of records: accounting records and clinical records.

 Accounting records